kevtu2/voxelcraft/README.md

   - [ ] Gameplay aspects such as a health bar, inventory, etc.

 ## How to Play
-I don't really plan on figuring out a cross-platform installation for this project, however it should work with the given CMake configuration if you know what you're doing.
+If you are on MacOS, good luck.
+It shouldn't actually be that hard to generate the correct build for MacOS, given that you know what you are doing.
 Here is the installation guide for Windows and Linux.

 ### Prerequisites
 * CMake